pkbfs/zaproxy.wiki.mods/Docker.md

 There are various ways to configure a browsers proxy settings.

 Both Chrome and Firefox have addons that allow you to easily switch settings on the fly without interferring with your operating system settings.

+You will need to configure the proxy as a combination of the

+IP Address or Hostname from the previous step
+Port that you configured the daemon to listen on - *8090* in the examples above

 #### 3. Navigate to http://zap from your browser